skpeterson/skpeterson/README.md

 I am on a journey to become a computation cancer genomics expert through my PhD in Bioinformatics at UNC-CH!

 - Prior to starting the PhD program in fall 2023 I worked as an engineer at GE, developing new 3D printing ceramic materials for jet engine applications for 5 years!
-- I had never used R or Python prior to starting my computatioanl PhD!
+- I had never used R or Python prior to starting my computational PhD!
 It's never too late to try something new!!!

 ⚡ Fun facts
 - I am an avid traveler and adventure seeker!
 I have been to 31 countries and been sky diving twice!!